Code-Institute-Submissions/stellaexp-first-stream/README.md

 # Stream One - The Thali Rooms
-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+'The Thali Rooms' was created for the Code Institute Stream One project.
+We were assigned the the task of creating a website, using Front-End Technologies.
+There were two options given in the brief - I went for the latter option of creating a project of my choosing.
+I decided to base this on a fictional restaurant, which I named The Thali Rooms.

 ## UX

+### Scope

-My UX process was to think what a user would want from a restaurant website.
-I started by researching what other restaurants included on their site and constructed some wireframes based on my research and knowledge.
+My UX process was to acertain what a user would expect to see from a restaurant website.
+I started by researching what similar restaurants included on their websites and constructed some wireframes based on my research and knowledge.

-I wanted the website to be clean and simple.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+The website was aimed at a fictional audience, who are interested in Indian food, with a particular focus on vegetarian and vegan cuisine, with a green ethos.
+The website should mainly be an information platform, with the restaurants location, and a booking form that submits for a specified number of people.
+It was integral that the site was simple, clean and intuitive.

+### User stories

-As a user type, I want to perform an action, so that I can achieve a goal.
+As a user, I want to:
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+1. Access the website to read about the restaurant, to see what ethos they have etc
+2. I want to read the menu to see what food they have available
+3. I need to see where the restaurant is
+4. I would like to be able to book a table via a form (or similar)

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.